How to Assemble the Last Stand Rolling Orff Cart (updated)

 1. The Last Stand rolling Orff carts are designed to hold xylophones and metallophones of all brands and sizes.

 For soprano and alto instruments, choose Model SA1.
-For most bass instruments choose Model BA1.
-For extra-tall bass instruments, such as the Sonor Primary BX or BM, choose Model BA2.
+For Studio 49 bass instruments or any compact style bass, choose Model BA1.
+For taller bass instruments, such as the Sonor, Lyons, Pulse, or MEG, choose Model BA2.
 The stand shown in this set of instructions is a Last Stand Model BA2.
 These instructions can also be used for the SA1 and BA1.
 The only difference is that the end units for the SA1 and BA1 are taller than the BA2.

 Here are the parts you will find when you open the box.

 - 2 adjustable-height end units, with casters,

 - 1 adjustable-length bar